 Here’s your 7-Day sample Keto Diet meal plan for weight loss.
 The key is to stay high-fat, low-carb, with a moderate amount of protein.

-- Snack: Turkey jerky (look for no added sugar type)
+- Snack: Jerky (look for no added sugar type)

 - Snack: Zucchini parmesan chips